vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     ![Virtual service status](img/tko-on-vsphere/52-Mgmt-cluster-17.png)

-* Once the Tanzu Kubernetes Grid management cluster is successfully deployed, the Tanzu Bootstrap UI displays the following status.
+* After the Tanzu Kubernetes Grid management cluster is successfully deployed, the Tanzu Bootstrap UI displays the following status.
     ![UI message after deployment completion](img/tko-on-vsphere/53-Mgmt-cluster-18.png)

 * The installer will automatically set the context to the Tanzu Kubernetes Grid management cluster on the bootstrap machine.
 Now you can access the Tanzu Kubernetes Grid management cluster from the bootstrap machine and perform additional tasks such as verifying the management cluster health and deploying the workload clusters, etc.